punitpalofficial/punitpalofficial/README.md

 ## 🎯 My Goal

-To help **startups, small businesses, and creators** understand their data and make smarter decisions through:
+To help **startups, businesses, and creators** understand their data and make smarter decisions through:

 - Insights
 - Visualizations